 Usually very little.
 Your hospital should provide you with information regarding any special arrangements.
 This test should not be carried out in pregnant women.
 You should advise your doctor if you are pregnant or, if you think you may be pregnant.

 You should also inform your hospital if you are breastfeeding, as special precautions may be necessary.
 You may also be asked to empty your bladder of urine before the scanning begins.
 You will be asked to drink several glasses of water between the injection and the scan.

 What happens during a bone scan?

-In a bone scan a small quantity of radionuclide is injected into a vein in your arm.
-It then takes some time - sometimes several hours - for the radionuclide to travel to the target tissue and to be 'taken' into the active cells.
+In a bone scan a small amount of a radioactive substance (radionuclide tracer) is injected into a vein in your arm.
+It then takes some time after injection of the tracer - sometimes several hours - for the radionuclide to travel to the target tissue and to be 'taken' into the active cells.
 So, after receiving the radionuclide you may have a wait of a few hours.
 You may be able to go out and come back to the scanning room later in the day.

 You will be advised to drink plenty of water for a day after the scan to help flush the radionuclide out of your system.